Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: LTB-Reduced Theory

-where $\alpha$ is a dimensionless coupling constant.
-Importantly, the extra term is a weight $+1$ density, and it has the correct dimensions of $L^{-2}$ to be consistent with the rest of the Hamiltonian.
+with the usual structure function $h^{rr}=1/X^2$.
+Hence the full set of constraints remains first class and realises the undeformed Dirac algebra.
+The $\alpha$-term modifies the Hamiltonian functional, but not the canonical realisation of spacetime diffeomorphisms, and will therefore be interpreted below as an effective anisotropic fluid contribution.
 The momentum constraint of this new effective theory is unchanged, such that, setting \eqref{mom} equal to zero and using equation \eqref{canmom} we obtain:

 where $k(r)$ is an integration constant.
 Conversely, the Hamiltonian constraint is affected by the extra term.
-Varying \eqref{EH} with respect to the lapse function and using \eqref{canmom} into \eqref{new_H} we obtain the $G^0_0$ equation:
+Varying \eqref{EH} with respect to the lapse function and using \eqref{canmom} into \eqref{new_H} we obtain the $G^0_0$ equation in vacuum:

+For model completeness, we add the standard GR pressureless dust fluid with energy density $\rho_m$.
+This is defined by adding to action \eqref{EH} a matter action $S_M$, such that we can define a matter Hamiltonian: